MohammadrezaFarahmand/Shopping-store/README.md

 The page will reload if you make
 You will also see any lint errors in th
 Launches the test runner in the int
-See the section about [running tests](https://facbo.gihu.ir-reat-appdo/runing-tsts for more information.
+See the section about [running tests](https://facbo.gihu.ir-reat-appdo/runing-tsts for moe information.

 Builds the app for production to the `build`
 It correctly bundles React in production mode and optimizes hebuild for te bst perfrmance.